wp-plugins/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 2.0.0 =
+* This is a breaking update that includes emoji support, some bug fixes, and many internal code improvements in preparation for new features.
+Some old code has been removed, so you should test before upgrading if you are using your own custom modules.

+= 1.10.4 =
+* Fixes a bug that caused the number of points a non-admin user has to always be displayed to them as 0 on the profile screen.

+= 1.10.3 =
+* This is a security-fix release that addresses three security-related issues.
+One vulnerability is not exploitable by default, and the other two issues only occur on poorly configured servers.
+All users are still encouraged to upgrade, just in case.

+= 1.10.2 =
+* Fixes some bugs in the top users table, and also one causing users to be promoted to the wrong rank.

+= 1.10.1 =
+* Fixes a bug that caused the My Points widget to display points logs even when the user was not logged in.

 = 1.10.0 =
 * This is a minor release which contains a few small improvements and several fixed